-Au Pair Nanny Suite Attic Remodel in Cary NC
+Au Pair Nanny Suite Attic Remodel in Cary, NC

-Au Pair Nanny Suite Attic Remodel in Cary, NC Molly and Greg’s busy lives and their desire to have their children cared for in their home led them to bring in a full-time Nanny to help with child care and day to day home tasks.
-They wanted to have a comfortable place where she could spend the night and feel … Read more
+Molly and Greg's busy lives and their desire to have their children cared for in their home led them to bring in a full-time Nanny to help with child care and day to day home tasks.
+They wanted to have a comfortable place where she could spend the night and feel at home, and could also function as a private Au Pair Nanny Suite or Teen Suite.
+Their preferred solution was to add a full bathroom and closet in their finished attic and convert it into an additional bedroom suite.

-How to Solve Kitchen Peninsula Problems After 20 years of living in their home, a Cary NC couple came to us with the hopes of remodeling their kitchen and making it “theirs” for their next 20 years.
-Their old kitchen was like so many kitchens we’ve seen—old in look, feel and design.
-The small kitchen was designed with those very … Read more
+After 20 years of living in their home, a Cary NC couple came to us with the hopes of remodeling their kitchen and making it “theirs” for their next 20 years.

 Preserving the Environmental Heritage of Heritage Hills in Chapel Hill